uschpc/webportal-netlify-gatsby/src/user-guides/hpc (discovery and endeavour)/getting-started-endeavour.md

 The [Research Computing User Portal user guides](/user-information/user-guides/research-computing-user-portal) provide instructions for using the CARC user portal to create and manage research projects, add or remove project users, and submit your annual project renewal.

 >Our main user guides page can be accessed [here](/user-information/user-guides).

-### How to get help

-#### Weekly office hours

-Every week, the Research Facilitation & Applications team hosts office hours for CARC users to ask questions about anything related to research computing.
-No appointments are necessary, and all levels of users and questions are welcomed.
-Currently, all office hours are taking place via Zoom **every Tuesday from 2:30-5:00 pm**.
-Office hours are drop-in and do not require registration, but you will need a USC NetID to join the Zoom meeting.

->For more information, see our [Office Hours and Consultations page](/education-and-outreach/office-hours).

-#### Frequently asked questions

-See our extensive [Frequently Asked Questions page](/user-information/frequently-asked-questions) for answers to common questions about CARC accounts, different cluster resources, and using software on CARC systems.

-#### Discourse user forum

-The CARC uses [Discourse](https://www.discourse.org/), a question-and-answer community forum, to facilitate discussion and knowledge sharing among users.
-The User Forum is a great resource for discussing CARC-related topics, asking non-urgent technical questions, and sharing ideas.
-The CARC team monitors the forum for questions, but users are also encouraged to interact with each other.

->You can access the CARC's User Forum [here](https://hpc-discourse.usc.edu/).

-#### Ticket submission

-If you're experiencing an issue with system resources or your CARC account and you're unable to find a solution to your problem using the above resources, please [submit a help ticket](/user-information/ticket-submission) to the CARC team.